 Dr Richard Millar

-Richard is an Oxford Martin Fellow at the University of Oxford.
-He is part of the Oxford Martin Net Zero Carbon Investment Initiative
+Richard is an Honorary Research Associate at the ECI.
+He was fomerly an Oxford Martin Fellow at the University of Oxford and part of the Oxford Martin Net Zero Carbon Investment Initiative

 , which aims to connect the latest insights from climate science and economics to transition metrics for companies towards net zero carbon emissions.